csumphan/react-loader-test/README.md

 I also added webpack's dev server and configured it in the config file to run on `localhost:8080`

+Also, I wrote another webpack config file for a production build, `webpack.config.prod.js`, and added a script in the `package.json` to build the app.

 #### File Structure
 <img width="289" alt="screenshot 2018-09-08 15 05 47" src="https://user-images.githubusercontent.com/19628690/45259048-b5106c80-b378-11e8-9476-b1164dcb7a34.png">